Last Revision Date: March 1, 2023

 Termination of License Arrangements.
 Upon the expiration or a termination of any third party license arrangements involving one or more parts of our Sites or services, your Personal Information may be transferred to the subject third party licensor in accordance with the terms of the applicable license agreement.
 In advance of such transfer to a third party licensor, the Company will notify you and other users in writing in the manner described in this Privacy Notice.

 Security.
-Your Personal Information, and communications you make within our Sites, may be accessed and disclosed if we believe that our Sites are being used in the commission of a crime, when we believe in good faith that there is an emergency that poses a threat to the safety of you or another person and when necessary either to protect our rights or property including to enforce our Terms of Service, or for us to render the service you have requested.
+Your Personal Information, and communications you make within our Sites or when receiving our services, may be accessed and disclosed if we believe that our Sites or services are being used in the commission of a crime, when we believe in good faith that there is an emergency that poses a threat to the safety of you or another person and when necessary either to protect our rights or property including to enforce our Terms of Service, or for us to render the service you have requested.

 Legally Required Disclosures.
 We may also disclose Personal Information when required by law, regulation or regulatory body, to a government agency or on receipt of a court order, or in response to a subpoena or litigation discovery request, or in the good faith belief that such action is necessary in order to conform to the edicts of the law or comply with a legal process served on us.
 In addition, we will make any legally required disclosures to government authorities.